 - Students will NOT be allowed to participate in activities or athletic practices until this process is complete.
-Athletes arriving on campus early must have it completed by the day they arrive. - If the process has not been completed by midnight prior to the first day of practice and/or first day of class, students will be responsible for payment of the premium for the health coverage. - Financial clearance status may be altered should a student be enroll in Ottawa University health coverage.
+Athletes arriving on campus early must have it completed by the day they arrive. - Financial clearance status may be altered should a student be enroll in Ottawa University health coverage.
 The student MUST contact Accounts Receivable in order to verify any changes that may occur to the student's financial packaging.